 Figure 3-5 contains water-level hydrographs for wells BMF96-1D, BMF96-1S and BMF96-4.
 Water levels in wells BMF96-1D and BMF96-4 respond similarly to one another, reflecting the influence pumping has on the system.
 This is an important trend since well BMF96-4 was not completed into mine workings.
 It is, however, in the area of the historic 1960's flooding problems that led the Anaconda Company to install well AMC-21 for control of water levels in the West Camp (fig. 3-6).
 (See Duaime, and others, 1998 for a greater discussion of historic flooding problems in the West Camp System).
 There is a lag time between the responses seen in these two wells, which is most likely due to the fact well BMF96-4 was not completed into mine workings.
 During periods of continued water-level change in wells BMF96-1D and BMF96-4, there appears to be a similarity in water-level change in well BMF96-1S.
 Well BMF96-1S is located adjacent to well BMF96-1D, but was completed at a much shallower depth in the weathered bedrock of the Missoula Gulch drainage.
 This well also shows a response to pumping in the WCPW.
-There was no change in longer-term trends in any of these wells from those described in the previous reports.
+There was no change in longer term trends in any of these wells from those described in the previous reports.

 Water levels in wells BMF96-2 and BMF96-3 are 20 ft to 50 ft higher than those in wells BMF96-1D and BMF96-4, and when plotted with the other BMF96 wells, initially appeared to show very little change (fig. 3-7).
 Since 2002, water levels in these two wells appear to follow trends similar to the other wells.
-When these wells are plotted separately (fig. 3-8a), there is considerable variation in monthly water levels, and water levels in both wells respond similarly.
+When these wells are plotted separately (fig. 3-8), there is considerable variation in monthly water levels, and water levels in both wells respond similarly.
 Monthly precipitation is shown on this figure and water levels are seen to respond very quickly to precipitation events.
 Although these wells were completed at depths of 175 ft below ground surface, their water levels are less than 20 ft below ground surface.
-Water-level trends during 2007 in these wells for the most part were similar to those seen the previous several years.
-Figure 3-8b is a hydrograph for these two wells for the period 2002-2007 to better show recent water-level changes.
+Water-level trends during 2008 in these wells for the most part were similar to those seen the previous several years.
 Water levels rise not only with precipitation, but with infiltration from snow melt, which is shown by the early season (March-April) water-level increases.
 During the last half of 2001, an unexplained water-level increase of several feet occurred in well BMF96-2; this was not seen in other wells.
 This trend did not continue in 2002 or beyond; the water level in well BMF96-2 has followed that of well BMF96-3 ever since.